nnusaputra/Question-Answering-Comparisons-with-BERT/README.md

 # Question-Answering-Comparisons-with-BERT

-This analysis was completed with a fellow student, Ryan Sawaski, where we explore the problem of question answering using BERT.
+This analysis was completed with a fellow student, Ryan Sawasaki, where we explore the problem of question answering using BERT.
 A brief description is included below.

 While recent advances in natural language processing models have helped solve reading comprehension tasks, progress on open-domain question answering has been challenging.
 In this paper, we analyze the two potential factors that make open-domain question answering a more difficult task: context length and question generation.
 We focus on the Stanford Question Answering Dataset (SQuAD 2.0) as our baseline reading comprehension dataset and Google Natural Questions (NQ) as our open-domain dataset, which we split into two datasets aimed at isolating the context length and question generation factors to evaluate their impact on model performance.
 Using a BERT-base model, we fine-tune the model on the three datasets and evaluate their performance using an F1 score metric.
 We conclude that the challenges designed into the NQ dataset and open-domain question answering datasets are predominantly due to longer contexts rather than the methodology used to generate questions.